readysettech/readyset/docs/src/benchmarking/ci_execution_mysql.md

   `benchmark_<metric_name_here>{instance="ci-benchmark-${benchmark_pipeline_build_number}-{commit_sha:0:7}"}`

-2) Under the artifacts section of the `:pipeline: Run Noria Benchmark in Docker-Compose` step in the benchmark pipeline, as seen below:
+2) Under the artifacts section of the `:pipeline: Run ReadySet Benchmark in Docker-Compose` or the `:algolia: Launching benchmark job in :k8s:` step in the benchmark pipeline, as seen below:

 ![Artifact Example](./images/ci-results-file-artifact.png)